nomad-coe/nomad/docs/parser.md

 ```

 Next you should install your new parser with pip.
 The `-e` parameter installs the parser
 in *development*.
-This means you can change the sources without the need to re-install.
+This means you can change the sources without having to reinstall.
 ```sh
 cd example
 pip install -e .